donn/RRAD/JSON.md

 }
 ```

+If unixTimestamp = 0 && id = 0: You get a list.

-NOTE: Big binary blobs are marshalled as base64.
+NOTE: Big binary blobs become basically marshalled to be base64.

 ## Work
 * Message class